Using mail rules and tags

 - All email containing these words in the subject; so if you are sending an email out that you expect to get replies to, add a rule for it

-- Create a “ToDo – Misc” tag to show all tagged messages (tag isn’t none) in all other folders and save the results to a folder called “ToDo – Misc”
+- Create a “ToDo” tag to show all tagged messages (tag isn’t none) in all relevant folders and save the results to a folder called “ToDo”

 As email comes into your inbox, you can adjust your filters so that next to no mail/once off & don’t want to save mail is all that’s there.
 Your new inbox is now your “New” folder and as you add your tags you will automatically have the messages you want to deal with listed.